Save energy at scale - up to $15 million in project funding

 Designed for large-scale, complex energy-efficiency projects across Ontario’s industrial, municipal, institutional and healthcare sectors.

-Lower thresholds for projects that will deliver a minimum 600 MWh of energy savings.
+Lower thresholds for projects that will deliver a minimum 600 MWh of electricity savings.

-Project incentives of $300/MWh (or $450/MWh in constrained regions) can cover up to 75% of eligible project costs, with a maximum of $15 million per project.
+Project incentives of $300/MWh up to 75% of eligible project costs, with a maximum of $15 million per project.

 Comprehensive support services guide participants from initial scoping through to implementation and measurement and verification (M&V).